compsult/MenuOptions/README.md

 2. uses autocomplete and mouseover filtering

+3. just like the  &lt;select&gt; element, uses visible text and values

-3. can create menus that follow URLs or execute javascript functions
+4. can create menus that follow URLs or execute javascript functions

-4. has a select control that enables 1 click data entry
+5. has a select control that enables 1 click data entry

-5. has a clear button that wipes the current value and opens the select list
+6. has a clear button that wipes the current value and opens the select list

-6. can optionally trigger an event (useful when updating another part of the page based on user selection)
+7. can optionally trigger an event (useful when updating another part of the page based on user selection)

-7. source data can be dynamically reloaded (no destroy-create required)
+8. source data can be dynamically reloaded (no destroy-create required)

-8. is flexible, configurable and stays in the viewport
+9. is flexible, configurable and stays in the viewport

 [(See full documentation)](http://menuoptions.readthedocs.org/en/latest/)